lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     Figure 3: Screenshot showing the "Add a column" pop-up window.

-**1.7.** Create a scatter plot of inclination vs. semi-major axis.
+**1.7.** Create a scatter plot of inclination vs. semimajor axis.
-In the plot panel, click on the "+" sign the upper right side.
+In the plot panel, click on the "+" sign the upper left side.
-This will bring up a new "Add New Chart" pop-up window.
+This will bring up the "Add New Chart" pop-up window.
 Set the "Plot Type" to "Scatter", the "X" to "a", "Y" to "incl".
 In the "Chart Options" dropdown menu, set the "X Min" to "0", the "X Max" to 60, the "Y Min" to 0, and the "Y Max" to 80.
 Click "OK".